alexetrey/alexetrey/README.md

 # 👋 Hey there!
 I'm **Alexetrey**

-🎮 Full-Stack Minecraft Plugin Developer | Freelancer
+🎮 Full-Stack Minecraft Developer | Freelancer
 🧠 Passionate about building powerful, clean, and user-friendly tools for servers of all sizes.

 ---